I’m an entrepreneur, author, and wisdom seeker.

 Farnam Street participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising commissions by linking to Amazon.
 Simply put, if you click on my Amazon.com links and buy anything, even something other than the product advertised, I earn a small commission, yet you don’t pay any extra.
 If you live outside the United States and you would like to support the blog, you can do so here.
 (Thank you for your support.)

 I often post excerpts of things created by others.
+In fact if you see anything useful on here at all, I’m probably just para-phrasing someone smarter.
 If you, as a copyright holder, feel I have violated or infringed on your copyright please let me know and I will take down the link or modify the post in question.

 * * *

-The content contained in this blog represents only the opinions of its author.
-The content herein is intended solely for the entertainment of the reader and the author and should not be relied upon in making any decisions.
+The content contained in this blog represents only the opinions of Farnam Street Media Inc. The content herein is intended solely for the entertainment of the reader and the author and should not be relied upon in making any decisions.